 Joshlyn Castillo, Leeward student, who has studied at both Leeward CC and Kapiʻolani CC, was the recipient of a three-year Monbukagakuso scholarship from the Japanese Government.
 She is the only 2017 Monbukagakusho Scholarship recipient from the U.S.

 Diane Ramos, a teacher education major has been selected as Hawaiʻi’s New Century Scholar.
 Ramos achieved the state’s highest score in the All-USA Community College Academic Team competition.

 Thank you to all who responded to the call for information on the many accomplishments of our faculty, staff, lecturers, and students from June 2016-May 2017.

-If there is an accomplishment or achievement that is not listed here, please send the information to Cindy Martin at email@example.com for future listing.
+If there is an accomplishment or achievement that is not listed here, please send the information to Erin Thompson at firstname.lastname@example.org for future listing.